Black Bean Brownies – no one will ever know!

 I should also add that she eats and appreciates most everything that I make and is always very willing to try new things.
 And like me, she has a sweet tooth.
 Especially when it comes to brownies and cupcakes.
 When they said they were coming over for dinner, I knew I was going to make these brownies and put them to the ultimate test.
 I told my husband about my evil plan and got to baking.

-Mixed it all together and baked them in what else but a 350 degree oven.
-Set them on a cooling rack and quickly got rid of all evidence.
+I mixed it all together and baked them in a 350°F oven.
+After taking them out of the oven, I quickly got rid of all the “bean” evidence.

 Keep in mind that I’m a terrible liar.
 I mean, really, really terrible.
 So my mother-in-law comes in and I can barely wait to shove a cold glass of milk into her hands with one of these moist, rich black bean brownies.